kalzpi/nomflix/README.md

 ~~~

 In this case, you have to put 'exact' in the /tv Route because Router will show you only one page, /tv because of ```<Switch></Switch>```.

+**2. Styled component**
+2.1.
+Three concepts that applies css in react app.
+- Using one styles.css file in src/
+- Using modules.css
+- Using styled component